The Development of the Galleon: a New Era in Maritime Combat

 English Galleons: Golden Hind and Revenge

-Sir Francis Drake’s Golden Hind (originally named Pelican) was a classic English galleon that circumnavigated the globe between 1577 and 1580.
-She was small but fast, able to outrun Spanish pursuers.
-The Revenge, Sir Richard Grenville’s flagship, fought a famous last stand off the Azores in 1591, holding off a Spanish fleet for over 12 hours.
-Her resilience became legend.
+Sir Francis Drake’s Golden Hind (originally the Pelican) was a classic English galleon that circumnavigated the globe between 1577 and 1580.
+Small and fast, she outran Spanish pursuers and captured rich prizes along the South American coast.
+The Revenge, flagship of Sir Richard Grenville, fought a famous last stand off the Azores in 1591.
+Surrounded by a Spanish fleet, Grenville held out for over 12 hours, causing heavy damage to the Spanish before surrendering.
+The Revenge sank in a storm soon after being captured.
+These ships became symbols of English naval ambition and seamanship.

 Decline and Legacy